 The strength of the relationship between gender and involvement in the four different categories of school bullying was less strong than in cyberbullying, indicating that school bullying still deserves attention and investigation, especially with regard to more and more girls involved in these behaviours.
-Age differences could explain part of these results, meaning that older female students in high school could be likely to be involved in such behaviours.
+Age differences could explain part of these results, meaning that school bullying is an age related issue, rather than a gender difference, with more older girls involved in school bullying.
 This field of research is not fully addressed and explained, since it is assumed that bullying decreases with age.
 Lack of information about web risks, poor parental or teacher supervision, isolation, low empathy, and moral disengagement might all be factors contributing to the rise of this phenomenon.